 "This public archive offers a resource for researchers and the general public to deepen their understanding of the many different ways that through photography we come together as family — not just through biology but also through choice."

 Check out some more of the photos in the project below.

 Queering Family Photography.
 Curated by Elspeth Brown and Thy Phu.
 Until May 26.
 Stephen Bulger Gallery, Toronto. www.bulgergallery.com

 Peter Knegt (he/him) has worked for CBC Arts since 2016, writing the LGBTQ-culture column Queeries (winner of the 2019 Digital Publishing Award for best digital column in Canada and nominated again this year) and hosting the video interview series Here & Queer.
 He's also spearheaded the launch and production of series Canada's a Drag, variety special Queer Pride Inside, and interactive projects Superqueeroes and The 2010s: The Decade Canadian Artists Stopped Saying Sorry.
 Collectively, these projects have won Knegt four Canadian Screen Awards.
-Beyond CBC, Knegt is also the filmmaker of numerous short films and the author of the book About Canada: Queer Rights and the host of the monthly film series Queer Cinema Club at Toronto's Paradise Theatre.
+Beyond CBC, Knegt is also the filmmaker of numerous short films, the author of the book About Canada: Queer Rights and the host of the monthly film series Queer Cinema Club at Toronto's Paradise Theatre.
 You can follow him on Instagram and Twitter with the same obvious handle: @peterknegt.